Our Principal & Our Chair

 What are your ambitions for the students of DSM?

 Since opening in 2008, the school’s vision has been to expand from kindergarten and primary schooling to secondary education.

 The journey so far for our students takes them from the early learning centre, run by our partner Froebel, through the primary years to grade 6.
 After that, many of our students move to a local secondary school, and some continue their German studies through DSM’s advanced German Language Certificate program (DSD).
 This is designed to help them with VCE German and acquisition of the DSD2, which is the German language qualification required to study at a German university.

 We are keen to progress the establishment of a DSM secondary school, the design and development of which were the subjects of serious consideration this year.
-Our intention is to offer the GIB (often called German IB) as the leaving certificate.
+Our intention is to offer a Mixed Language IB as the leaving certificate.
 This is a special form of the International Baccalaureate, which is also approved by the German Government as a leaving certificate equivalent to the Abitur.
 Its ethos and structure align closely with DSM’s vision and bilingual profile.

 While the introduction of the secondary school will take some time, we have already made progress by seeking German Government approval to proceed, while also engaging key stakeholders and continuing with our planning.

 As a school, DSM is in a very good position.
 The school’s educational outcomes are great and our children continue to enjoy coming to school every day.
 We are growing and expecting to continue to grow.
 And with that growth comes the opportunity to broaden our offer and ensure the school will become even more capable of addressing individual student needs.